 1.5.
 Hester Street Fair

 The idea of the Hester Street Fair is that people should shop small and locally.
 The Hester Street fair markets are organized in three locations.
 These locations of Hester Flea are the seaport, the Forsyth Plaza, and Bryant Park.
 Artisan goods from New York and Brooklyn are displayed in this market.

 The things you can buy from these artists’ fleas are furniture, jewelry, antiques, and crafts.
 Hester flea is organized on Saturday and Sunday from eleven in the morning to six in the evening on the street.

 This market is organized in an open space.
 It is closed on Sunday but is held on Saturday all year round.
 The opening hours of Greenmarket are from eight in the morning to six in the evening.
 Located on the Upper West Side, it also ensures social distancing so that your shopping can be easy.

 You can also participate in a variety of activities here.
 A green market known as the City Hall Park Greenmarket is also organized near Prospect Park.
 This New York Hall flea is also very famous.

 1.6.1.
 Other Greenmarkets

 Another South Williamsburg Greenmarket is located on Taylor Street and Lee Ave, Williamsburg, Brooklyn, the United States of America.
 It is a farmer’s market where you can buy fresh and locally grown groceries.
 They also offer a variety of fruits that are grown in orchards.

 1.7.
 Greenpoint Terminal Market

-If you are not too fond of flea markets on the street and want to explore art and culture the way artists’ fleas are displayed, you can visit the Greenpoint terminal at 2 Noble St, Brooklyn, New York, the United States America.
+If you are not too fond of flea markets on the street and want to explore art and culture the way artists’ fleas are displayed, you can visit the Greenpoint Terminal Market at 2 Noble St, Brooklyn, New York, the United States of America.
 The vendors here display a variety of products.
-You can also buy a lot of fresh and locally grown groceries from this place.
+You can also buy many fresh and locally grown groceries from this place.